microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 The requirements and steps should give you enough information to complete the exercise but choosing the right storage and VM size to meet the requirements can be tricky.
 Here are some answers to help you should you get stuck or want to verify your work.

 Storage is usually what will be most difficult to configure.
-Consider the following answers to help you get started.
+Consider the following answers to help you if you get stuck or want to verify your work.

-- Provide enough storage to meet your IOPS and throughput requirements even though you need only 1TB.
-Use 2 disks at 1TB to get the storage IOPS and throughput you need.
+- If you first start with a 512Gb disk you will see that the IOPS and throughput are not enough.
+You will need to choose a larger disk size.
+But when you go to 1TB you will see the IOPS and throughput are enough but you will see warnings about the VM size capping IOPS and throughput.
+- Change the transaction log to 128Gb.
+The IOPS and throughput are enough.
+- The warning still exists but not for IOPS anymore but for throughput.
-- You will see a warning that the VM size doesn't support the max IOPS and throughput required.
-So you need to cancel out of this and go back and choose a different VM size. **Note:**If you stayed with this choice you would be capped on IOPS and throughput that is less than what is required.
+- So you need to cancel out of this and go back and choose a different VM size. **Note:**If you stayed with this choice you would be capped on IOPS and throughput that is less than what is required.
 - Our app only needs 4 vCores so we don't want to have to overpay for cores to get the I/O performance we need.
-Our choices now become:
-    - **E8-4ds_v5**:  A *constrained* core option that gives us the IOPS we need and more.
-The IOPS and throughput for this size is based on E8ds_v5.
-This doc page shows IOPS and throughput will work: https://learn.microsoft.com/en-us/azure/virtual-machines/edv5-edsv5-series.
-The portal shows this as ~689.12 per month.
-Since we are using Developer Edition we are not saving money on the SQL License but if we used Std or EE we would because we are only paying for 4 vCores but get the I/O performance of 8 vCores.
-    - **E4bds_v5**: This size is less expensive and meets our requirements for IOPS but NOT throughput: https://learn.microsoft.com/en-us/azure/virtual-machines/edv5-edsv5-series so this isn't an option unless we re-evaluate the workload to see if the throughput is really needed.

-This means that the **E8-4ds_v5** is the best choice for this scenario.
+Our choices now become.
+So the **E4bds_v5** becomes a new choice that meets all of our requirements but is still cost effective.
+Change to this VM size then go back to the storage configuration assistant.
+You will see that there are no more warnings.
+You now have the storage performance you need for the workload.

 ## Post deployment steps